Enable Application Signals on Amazon EC2 - Amazon CloudWatch

 For applications running on Amazon EC2 or other instance types, you install and configure the CloudWatch agent and AWS Distro for OpenTelemetry yourself.
 On these architectures enabled with a custom Application Signals setup, Application Signals doesn't autodiscover the names of your services or the hosts or clusters they run on.
 You must specify these names during the custom setup, and the names that you specify are what is displayed on Application Signals dashboards.

-The instructions in this section are for both Java applications and Python applications.
+The instructions in this section are for Java, Python, and .NET applications.
 The steps have been tested on Amazon EC2 instances, but are also expected to work on other architectures that support AWS Distro for OpenTelemetry.

 Requirements